 U.S. Air Force 1st Lt.
 Michael Blassie was once known as the Vietnam War “Unknown Soldier”.

-On Memorial Day in 1984, a set of unidentified remains was interred in the Tomb of the Unknowns, alongside remains of service members from WWI, WWII and the Korean War in Arlington National Cemetery.
+On Memorial Day in 1984, a set of unidentified remains were interred in the Tomb of the Unknowns, alongside remains of service members from WWI, WWII and the Korean War at Arlington National Cemetery.
 Those “unknown” remains, later identified as Michael Blassie, became representative of those who remained unaccounted for in Southeast Asia.